 Within Eritrea, four languages are widespread across the various ethnolinguistic groups: Tigrinya, Arabic, Italian and English.
 The presence of Italian is a testament to Italian ambitions in ‘Abyssinia’ from the late 19th Century through to World War II, whilst the presence of Arabic dates from a much earlier period and reflects the extensive and complex pattern of trade around the Red Sea and the spread of Islam to the African mainland.

 The word ‘Eritrea’ predates even Islam, however, and attests to the importance of this part of the world in antiquity: it comes from the ancient Greek Ἐρυθραία (‘the red one’).
 The study of Tigrinya is the first step to being able to appreciate a fascinating history and culture little known outside of the Horn of Africa.
 The SOAS Language is proud to make Tigrinya accessible for the first time as a scheduled course within its portfolio of languages.

-The SOAS Language Centre can offer the following course in Tigrinya:
+SOAS Language Centre offers the following for Tigrinya:

 - Tigrinya Beginners (Not currently available)